Fit as a Mama Bear

 Expert Tips

 You need to use canned coconut milk for the richest texture.
 Get a can that has the water separated from the cream.
-You want only the thick, white cream.
+Pop it into the fridge overnight upside down.
+Then in the morning, drain the water on top when you open it.
+You want only the thick, white cream for the pumpkin pudding.

 Use an electric mixer to whip up the protein pudding.
 This gives it the perfect blend of textures between creamy and fluffy.
 Plus, the collagen powder won’t mix in as well with a fork.

-The pudding is thinner and runny when you whip it.
-Chilling it in the fridge is what thickens it up a bit.
+The pudding is thinner and runnier when you whip it.
+Chilling it in the fridge is what thickens it up a bit (though I have totally eaten it as-is!).

-Adjust the pumpkin pie spice as to your own preference.
-However, know that the more you add the less bright (and orangey) the pudding will be.
+Adjust the pumpkin pie spice according to your own preference.
+However, know that the more you add, the less bright (and orangey) the pudding will be.

 Steel bowl with pumpkin and yogurt in it.